prince1823/colab91-ap-agent/README.md

 **3. Database errors**
 - **Solution**: Ensure the `data/` directory exists and is writable
+- Initialize the database explicitly: `PYTHONPATH=. poetry run python init_database.py`
-- The database file is created automatically if it doesn't exist
+- The database file is created automatically when needed, but explicit initialization ensures proper schema setup

 **4. Taxonomy file not found**
 - **Solution**: Ensure taxonomy YAML files are in the `taxonomies/` folder